visit-dav/visit/src/doc/using_visit/Quantitative/Query.rst

 lines.
 In addition to point and line queries, VisIt provides database queries that return values that are based on all of the data in a database.

-Some queries can even be executed for all of the time states in a database to yield a Curve plot of the query's behavior over time.
+Some queries can even be executed for all of the timestates in a database to yield a Curve plot of the query's behavior over time.
 This feature will be covered in more detail a little later.